AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 ![clear](images/clearResult.png)
 *Figure: Result from executing `clear`, deleting all contacts*

-Clears all entries from BrewBook.
+Clears all entries from the address book.

 **Format**: `clear`

 **Example**:
-- `clear` deletes all entries from BrewBook.
+- `clear` deletes all entries from the address book.

 <div markdown="1" class="alert alert-warning">:exclamation: **Constraints:**
 - The clear command deletes all contacts in BrewBook.